mukulele/raspberry/monitor/README.md

 sudo bash setupMonitor.sh
 ```
 After the setup, the script will run immediately, but will don't send any data.
-Create now an working config and the next loop will send data to your running MQTT-Broker.
+Create now a working config and the next loop will send data to your running MQTT-Broker.
 Edit the top of the script or create an extra file:
 ```
 cat >runMqtt.conf <<EOF
 MQTT_SVR="servername|IP"